-Familiarize yourself with your loan statements to keep a running total of principal payments.
-You'll want to keep track of the the purchase amounts of the homes that are selling in your neighborhood.
-Unfortunately, if you have a new mortgage - five years or under, you likely haven't had a chance to pay a lot of the principal: you are paying mostly interest.
+Keep track of each principal payment.
+Also be aware of how much other homes are purchased for in your neighborhood.
+Unfortunately, if you have a new loan - five years or under, you probably haven't been able to pay much of the principal: you have been paying mostly interest.

-At the point you determine you have reached 20 percent equity, you can begin the process of getting PMI out of your budget.
-You will need to call your lending institution to let them know that you wish to cancel PMI payments.
-Your lender will request documentation that your equity is at 20 percent or above.
-The best proof there is can be found in a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.
+You can begin the process of canceling PMI when you calculate that your equity has risen to 20%.
+You will need to notify your mortgage lender that you wish to cancel PMI payments.
+Your lender will require documentation that your equity is at 20 percent or above.
+The best proof there is can be found in a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lending institutions before canceling PMI.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.